 1 fève or trinket

-- Preheat the oven to 180°C. For the almond cream, cream the butter with the sugar in a large bowl then gradually add all the other ingredients and mix together well to form a smooth cream.
+- Preheat the oven to 180°C (gas 4).
+For the almond cream, cream the butter with the sugar in a large bowl then gradually add all the other ingredients and mix together well to form a smooth cream.

 - Place the first pastry circle on a baking sheet covered with baking parchment.
-Spread the almond mix evenly on top, leaving a space of 2-3 cm as a border.
+Spread the almond mix evenly on top, leaving a space of 2-3 cm as a border and wash this border with egg yolk.
 Insert the porcelaine trinket well into the almond cream (if you’re not sure of the quality of the trinket, I suggest you add it at the end by pushing it up into the bottom of the pastry.)

 - Bake in the oven for about 30 minutes.